BiobankLab/FA_TOOL/README.md

-  -r RANGE, --range RANGE       cutted sequence length -o OUTPUT, --output OUTPUT    output file default: output.fa -s STEP, --step STEP          step length default: 1 --log LOG                     log file if not supplied stdout --operator OPERATOR           user who have fired script it will be noted in log
+  -r RANGE, --range RANGE       cutted sequence length -o OUTPUT, --output OUTPUT    output file default: output.fa -s STEP, --step STEP          step length default: 1 --report REPORT               log file if not supplied stdout --operator OPERATOR           user who have fired script it will be noted in log

     extractNames:

-usage: cmdfatool.py extractNames [-h] -f FAFILE [-o OUTPUT] [--log LOG]
+usage: cmdfatool.py extractNames [-h] -f FAFILE [-o OUTPUT] [--report REPORT]
                                  [--operator OPERATOR]

 optional arguments:
-  -h, --help                    show this help message and exit -f FAFILE, --fafile FAFILE    file to be cut usualy *.fa -o OUTPUT, --output OUTPUT    output file if not supplied stdout --log LOG             log file if not supplied stdout --operator OPERATOR   user who have fired script it will be noted in log
+  -h, --help                    show this help message and exit -f FAFILE, --fafile FAFILE    file to be cut usualy *.fa -o OUTPUT, --output OUTPUT    output file if not supplied stdout --report REPORT               log file if not supplied stdout --operator OPERATOR           user who have fired script it will be noted in log

     extractContigs:

 usage: cmdfatool.py extractContigs [-h] -f FAFILE --list LIST -o OUTPUT
-                                   [--log LOG] [--operator OPERATOR]
+                                   [--report REPORT] [--operator OPERATOR]
                                    [--multifile]

 optional arguments:
-  -h, --help            show this help message and exit -f FAFILE, --fafile FAFILE    file to be cut usualy *.fa --list LIST           file containing list of contigs one contig per line -o OUTPUT, --output OUTPUT    output file; if --multifile is set output directory --log LOG             log file if not supplied stdout --operator OPERATOR   user who have fired script it will be noted in log --multifile           if this flag is set each contig will be saved in
+  -h, --help                    show this help message and exit -f FAFILE, --fafile FAFILE    file to be cut usualy *.fa --list LIST                   file containing list of contigs one contig per line -o OUTPUT, --output OUTPUT    output file; if --multifile is set output directory --report REPORT               log file if not supplied stdout --operator OPERATOR           user who have fired script it will be noted in log --multifile                   if this flag is set each contig will be saved in
                                 separate file

     remContigs

 usage: cmdfatool.py remContigs [-h] -f FAFILE --list LIST -o OUTPUT
-                               [--log LOG] [--operator OPERATOR]
+                               [--report REPORT] [--operator OPERATOR]

 optional arguments:
-  -h, --help            show this help message and exit -f FAFILE, --fafile FAFILE    file to be cut usualy *.fa --list LIST           file containing list of contigs one contig per line -o OUTPUT, --output OUTPUT    output file if not supplied stdout --log LOG             log file if not supplied stdout --operator OPERATOR   user who have fired script it will be noted in log
+  -h, --help            show this help message and exit -f FAFILE, --fafile FAFILE    file to be cut usualy *.fa --list LIST           file containing list of contigs one contig per line -o OUTPUT, --output OUTPUT    output file if not supplied stdout --report REPORT             log file if not supplied stdout --operator OPERATOR   user who have fired script it will be noted in log